ansible-collections/overview/status.rst

 Summary
 =======

+# FIXME, can we say all collections from acd.in are good now?

 A lot of the new Ansible Collection repos are open for contributions Most Collections aren't ready to be used yet, though you can start contributing to a few.